Gazer (film)

 Gazer is a 2024 American psychological mystery thriller film directed, written, produced, and edited by Ryan J. Sloan, in his feature directorial debut.
-The film's story follows Frankie Rhodes, who struggles to perceive time, in which she takes a risky job from a mysterious woman to support her family.
+The film's story follows Frankie Rhodes, a young mother with dyschronometria who struggles to perceive time.
+Using cassette tapes for guidance, she takes a risky job from a mysterious woman to support her family, unaware of the dark consequences that await.

 The film premiered at the Cannes Film Festival on May 22, 2024, and was released in the United States on April 4, 2025.